← Blog |

 1,200 kcal plans fail more often than any other calorie level.
 Not because the number is wrong, but because coaches apply it to the wrong clients or skip the safeguards that make it work.

-Ignoring the client's history.
+Ignoring history.
 Clients with a history of restrictive eating or eating disorders should never be placed on 1,200 kcal.
 It can trigger relapse.
 Ask about their relationship with food before assigning any plan below 1,500 kcal.

 Frequently Asked Questions

-This page gives you the meal data and structure to build your own plan.
-To deliver a fully branded PDF with your logo and colors, use Promealplan.
-It generates white-label meal plans from 1,000+ dietitian-crafted recipes in under 10 minutes.
+This page gives you the meal structure and macros to work from.
+To deliver a branded PDF with your logo, colors, and a grocery list, use Promealplan.
+It generates white-label plans from 1,000+ dietitian-crafted recipes in under 5 minutes, with allergy filters and macro targets baked in.

 Looking for more templates?
 Browse our complete collection of free meal plan templates covering weight loss, muscle gain, cutting, vegetarian, and athletes.